The Coronation (train): Formation

+26 coaches were built – three of each type of articulated pair plus two observation cars, sufficient to form three eight-coach trains.
+Two of these, with the observation cars, were for use on the Coronation and lettered accordingly; the third was spare, used for maintenance cover on both the Coronation and the West Riding Limited, which used an almost-identical eight-coach train but lacked the observation car.

-The train was usually hauled by a streamlined LNER Class A4 'Pacific' locomotive, in a special Garter Blue livery with red wheels.
-From October 1937 this became the standard livery of the class.
+The train was usually hauled by a streamlined LNER Class A4 'Pacific' locomotive, in a special garter blue livery with red wheels.
+From October 1937, this became the standard livery of the class.

 The observation cars had a distinctive 'beaver tail' shape.
 They ran in this form until the Second World War when the train's coaches were put in store.
-In 1948 various vehicles returned to service as general passenger stock, but they never ran as a full set again - the observation cars were transferred to the West Highland line in 1956.
+In 1948, various vehicles returned to service as general passenger stock, but they never ran as a full set again - the observation cars were transferred to the West Highland line in 1956.
 Their original observation end was found to give limited views, so British Railways rebuilt them with a more angled end and added larger windows, running in this form from 1959 to 1968.
-Both the observation cars have survived and are being restored by Railway Vehicle Preservations Ltd, which has restored one to its original condition, the other as rebuilt.
+Both the observation cars have survived and are being restored by Railway Vehicle Preservations Ltd., which has restored one to its original condition, the other as rebuilt.